 Some Mac users may find MuseScore encounters an error loading the MP3 library, possibly due to that library being a 32-bit library.
-A 64-bit build that will work with MuseScore is available from http://thalictrum.com/en/products/lame http://thalictrum.com/en/products/lame http://thalictrum.com/en/products/lame http://thalictrum.com/en/products/lame http://thalictrum.com/en/products/lame https://thalictrum.com/en/products/lame <a href="https://thal
+A 64-bit build that will work with MuseScore is available from http://thalictrum.com/en/products/lame © (note that it is necessary to rename the file to libmp3lame.dylib for MuseScore to recognize it).
+Homebrew users just need to run brew install lame.

-:As of version 2.1 you can set the MP3 bitrate
+As of version 2.1 you can set the MP3 bitrate:

-- ;From the menu bar, chose Edit → Preferences...
-(Mac: MuseScore → Preferences...), and select the "Export" tab .1 - .Set the MP3 bitrate in the "Audio" section .2
+- 1. From the menu bar, chose Edit → Preferences...
+(Mac: MuseScore → Preferences...), and select the "Export" tab; - 2.
+Set the MP3 bitrate in the "Audio" section.

-(FLAC audio (\.flac
+FLAC audio (.flac)

 Free Lossless Audio Codec (FLAC) is compressed audio format.
 FLAC files are approximately half the size of uncompressed audio and just as good quality.
-Windows and OS X do not have built-in support for FLAC, but software such as the free and open source VLC media player coan play FLAC files on any operating system
+Windows and OS X do not have built-in support for FLAC, but software such as the free and open source VLC media player con play FLAC files on any operating system.

-(Ogg Vorbis (\.ogg
+Ogg Vorbis (.ogg)

-Ogg Vorbis is intended as a patent-free replacement for the popular MP3 audio format (which MuseScore also supports -see above).
+Ogg Vorbis is intended as a patent-free replacement for the popular MP3 audio format (which MuseScore also supports-see above).
 Like MP3, Ogg Vorbis files are relatively small (often a tenth of uncompressed audio), but some sound quality is lost.
 Windows and OS X do not have built-in support for Ogg Vorbis.
-However, software such as VLC media uplayer and Firefox can play Ogg files on any operating system
+However, software such as VLC media player and Firefox can play Ogg files on any operating system.